-Definition 5.2 (MAC Addresses).
+Definition 5.10 (MAC Addresses).
 To identify nodes below the network layer, MAC addresses are used.
 A MAC address consists of 6 bytes and is typically formatted as 6 2-digit hexadecimal numbers separated by hyphens or colons, e.g., 00:21:cc:63:e8:5f.

 - Every network interface device is assigned a worldwide unique address by the manufacturer.
-However, many devices also support overriding this address through software. - On the link layer only MAC addresses are valid as source and destination addresses for packets - IP addresses are a concept introduced above the link layer and can hence not be used on the link layer.
+However, many devices also support overriding this address through software. - On the link layer only MAC addresses are valid as source and destination addresses for packets IP addresses are a concept introduced above the link layer and can hence not be used on the link layer. - There are devices operating strictly below the network layer.
+The most prominent among them is the switch.